aleksander-mendoza/SolomonoffLib/README.md

 Those correspond respectively to text and informant (from the theory of inductive inference).
-The notation `'input'` is a syntactic sugar for `'input':''`, whereas `'input':#` stands for negative example (the input does is not accepted by the automaton).
+The notation `'input'` is a syntactic sugar for `'input':''`, whereas `'input':#` stands for negative example (the input is not accepted by the automaton).
 You can for instance use machine learning to automatically build automata from examples

     learned_from_text = rpni!('a', 'aa':#, 'aaa', 'aaaa':#)